PrestaShop/prestashop.github.io/news/_posts/2019-10-10-about-overriding-system.md

 Doing that allow this class to be used as a replacement of the original class in the Core.

-But... the core implementation is not "extensible" enough: this is a bug!
+ But... the core implementation is not "extensible" enough: this is a problem!
 Most of its properties are private and a function named `addConstraints` (in charge of  the Form validation) is private!

 Also, he'd like to use the translator directly from the customer.